MGrewer/20251111_DevSecOps/README.md

   - Lab notebook 3 [Solution] - Demand Sensing ML with Agent
   - `includes/` - Helper files and utilities

+**Agent Bricks Lab**

+Build a rag knowledge assistant, natural language query agent, unity catalog function, and a multi-agent supervisor in the context of retail store operations.
+- `-02_agent-bricks-lab/` - Lab notebook and instructions
+  - 01_instructions_agent-bricks-lab
+  - `includes/` - Helper files and utilities

+- `chatbot-app` - app template used as an optional excercise in the Agent Bricks lab

 ## What Gets Created